Praveena1406/Mentorbridge-test/README.md

 ## Task 6: Remove Duplicates from List
 #### Question 6 :-
- Given a list of integers with duplicates, remove duplicates and collect the unique elements into a new list.
+ Given a list of integers with duplicates, remove duplicates and collect the unique elements into a new list.<br>
- Input: [1, 2, 2, 3, 4, 4, 4, 5]
+ Input: [1, 2, 2, 3, 4, 4, 4, 5]<br>
  Expected Output: [1, 2, 3, 4, 5]

-#### Description :-
+#### Explanation :-
 - Use distinct() method.
 - Collect unique values into a new list.